 WEC will inform the community of potential exposure via email.
 Please note that name/personally identifying information will not be shared publicly.

 What if someone tests positive for COVID-19 after teaching/attending classes?

-WEC will send out an email from email@example.com with details of potential exposure, along with resources for testing.
+WEC will send out an email from firstname.lastname@example.org with details of potential exposure to a positive-testing person, along with resources for testing.
 Please note that WEC cannot share any personally identifying information about the individual who has tested positive.

 When can I return to WEC after having COVID-19?